-Abilities Expo brings you thousands of game-changing products, services and technologies all under one roof.
-Regardless of the type and level of your disability, we strive to provide the resources you need to exceed your own expectations and thrive.
+Abilities Expo brings you thousands of game-changing tech, products and services.
+Regardless of the type and level of your disability, we strive to provide the resources you need.

-Even better than deep dish pizza, the Chicago Abilities Expo brings you life-changing opportunities.
+he Chicago Abilities Expo brings you life-changing opportunities.
 It could be the products and tech.
-It could be the chance to play quad rugby or dance with the Rollettes.
+It could be the chance to play quad rugby or meet a mini horse.
 It could be the workshops or connections you make with others in the disability community.
 It's free so join us and register today.

 Attend free, info-packed workshops on issues that matter to you.
-Get tips on financial planning, making your home more accessible, traveling with a disability and how medical cannabis can help a variety of conditions.
+Get tips on getting healthy, making your home accessible and disability employment.
 There's more, check it out!

-Find your new favorite pastime at Abilities Expo!
-Try such inclusive activities as adaptive sports, dance, assistance animals and so much more for the kids of all ages!
+Try such inclusive activities as adaptive sports, dance, and so much more for the kids of all ages!
 If something sparks your interest, you can find out how to engage year-round.

 Must-See and Can't-Miss Expo Experiences

 There is just so much to see and do at Abilities Expo.
 Here are a few opportunities you don't want to let pass you by.

 Let your kids' imaginations run wild as they create their own fridge-worthy masterpieces using adaptive art tools.

 They aren't just adorable, miniature horses can also perform a variety of tasks as service and therapy animals.

 The equipment you want can be pricy.
 Attend the Help Hope Live workshop to unlock your fundraising potential.